zaffalon/spiff_commission_pair/README.md

 `individual_sales`: is the individual sales for each sales representative

-The default equation is: `"team_rate * total_sales + individual_rate * individual_sales"`, but we can pass any equation we want to calculate the commission.
+The default equation is: `"individual_sales * individual_rate + individual_sales * team_rate"`, but we can pass any equation we want to calculate the commission.

 Some exemples of use:
 ```